alaub81/python_systemstats/README.md

 # python_systemstats
-Read Linux System statistics, like System Load, CPU/Ram Usage and Disk utilization with a python script.
+Reads Linux System statistics, like System Load, CPU/Ram Usage and Disk utilization with a python script.
 Also you can publish the data to a MQTT Broker.
 So it is possible to use the data somewhere else, for example in your smarthome enviroment.
 For that usage, there is a homie convention based script, which you can run as systemd service.

 # Requirements
 you need to install the following requirements for python3